AIMS-UN/AIMS/README.md

 > 1 container for the gateway\
 > 1 container for the message broker\
 > 1 container for the web application\
+> 2 containers for the proxies
-> In total 16 containers
+> In total 18 containers

 > Each part of the project have a different git repository with its own
 > documentation and deployment instructions and files.